 The Daily Gamecock, University of South Carolina

 The Daily Gamecock is the college newspaper that serves the University of South Carolina and has been in operation since 1905.
 It is an independent daily student news organization that primarily serves the main campus of the University of South Carolina System which is located in Columbia, South Carolina.
 It has a circulation of 10,000 per week, publishing every Monday and Thursday.
-It began publishing daily in 2006 but would later stop in 2016 because of decreased paper readership and an increase of online readership.
+It began publishing daily in 2006 but would later stop in 2016 because of decreased paper readership and an increase in online readership.
 Now, it publishes twice weekly throughout the school year, nine times over summer, and not at all during holidays or exams.
 The website features more significant stories and doesn’t publish according to any set schedule.

 There are several things that make this paper very impressive.
 In a ranking published by the Princeton Review, this college newspaper was ranked as one of the top in the country for the year 2011 and 2013.
 Over the years, The Daily Gamecock has won several South Carolina Press Association awards, was a finalist for the National Pacemaker Awards for the Associated Collegiate Press in 1999, won 31 SCPA awards in the year 2013 alone.
 At the 2007 Southern University Newspaper Conference, the paper won 11 awards including the Sun Newspaper of the Year Award.
 The South Carolina Press Association awarded the paper with first place in General Excellence in 2009, 2010, 2011, 2012, 2013 and 2014.
 It also is one of the few papers that also has a podcast.